anthofoxo/vulpengine/README.md

 This should be treated like a `std::move`.
 This performs a `std::move` on the argument and stores the rvalue reference into the wrapper.
 This is used during resource transfer into Meshes.

-## Experimental Mesh API
+## Mesh API (Experimental)
 Meshes are split into 3 parts.
 Buffers, Vertex Arrays, and Meshes.
-Buffers are just OpenGL buffers: Array buffers, element Buffers, uniform buffers etc. Vertex arrays are OpenGL vertex arrays.
+Buffers are just OpenGL buffers: Array buffers, element buffers, uniform buffers etc. Vertex arrays are OpenGL vertex arrays.
 These are constructed with a list of buffers and a list of attributes.
-Meshes are simple owning containers for these resources.
+Meshes are simple containers to transfer ownership of these resources.

-### Usage
 For the example usage assume we have these structs defined:
 ```cpp
 struct Vec3f32 final {